hansemannn/iOS-NFC-Example/README.md

 I have played around with that API as well and added the `RFID` button to the current implementation, so you can switch between NFC- and RFID-detection.
 You can even send custom commands to the RFID-chip as demonstrated in the `readerSession:didDetectTags:` delegate and the `NFCISO15693CustomCommandConfiguration` class.

-Unfortunately, iOS 11 Beta 1-2 will throw a `Feature not supported` error and Beta 3-4 will open the scan-dialog but abort immediately with an error.
-They probably did not finish implementing it, so raise a radar to remind them 🙌!
-It will likely result in another value inside the `com.apple.developer.nfc.readersession.formats` entitlements key as well.
-Using something like `ISO15693` or `RFID` will not work so far and prevent the build from finishing.
-Let's see what Apple will publish in the upcoming Beta versions of iOS 11! 🙂

-**UPDATE**: Still no clarification from Apple in the final version of iOS 11.
-Feel free to follow [this discussion](https://github.com/hansemannn/iOS11-NFC-Example/issues/8) if you have related issues.

 ## References
 I used the following resources to get started with NDEF NFC-tags: